-All U.S. hospital entities that were designated community hospitals in the AHA hospital file, except rehabilitation hospitals, were included in the hospital universe.
+All U.S. hospital entities designated as community hospitals in the AHA hospital file, except rehabilitation hospitals, were included in the hospital universe.
 Therefore, when two or more community hospitals merged to create a new community hospital, the original hospitals and the newly formed hospital were all considered separate hospital entities in the universe during the year they merged.
-Likewise, if a community hospital split, the original hospital and all newly created community hospitals were separate entities in the universe during the year they split.
-Finally, community hospitals that closed during a year were included as long as they were in operation during some part of the calendar year.
+Likewise, if a community hospital split, the original hospital and all newly created community hospitals were separate entities in the universe during the year this occurred.
+Finally, community hospitals that closed during a given year were included in the hospital universe, as long as they were in operation during some part of the calendar year.